Scientific Name

 Description

 Euphorbia caput-medusae is a unique succulent plant that forms a rosette of numerous gray-green, snake-like branches from a short, thick, inversely conical stem.
-It grows up to 2.5 feet (75 cm) tall and 3.3 feet (1 m) in diameter.
-The caudex is up to 12 inches (30 cm) in diameter.
-Branches are ascending, club-shaped, tuberculate, and up to 1.2 inches (3 cm) in diameter, with soon deciduous leaves on tubercles at the tips.
-Leaves are fleshy, linear, up to 1.6 inches (4 cm) long and 0.08 inches (0.2 cm) wide.
+It can grow up to 2.5 feet (75 cm) tall and 3.3 feet (1 m) in diameter, while the caudex can reach a diameter of 12 inches (30 cm).
+The branches are ascending, club-shaped, tuberculate, measuring up to 1.2 inches (3 cm) in diameter, with soon deciduous leaves on tubercles at the tips.
+The leaves are fleshy, linear, and can measure up to 1.6 inches (4 cm) long and 0.08 inches (0.2 cm) wide.

-Many cyathia appear around the apex of each branch, each on a sometimes persistent, up to 0.6 inches (1.5 cm) long peduncle in the axil of the tubercles in spring and summer.
-They are up to 0.7 inches (1.8 cm) in diameter, with five green glands, each with 3 to 6 cream, often divided processes on the outer margin, covered with small protuberances.
+Many cyathia appear in spring and summer around the apex of each branch, each on a sometimes persistent peduncle in the axil of the tubercles.
+The peduncles can grow up to 0.6 inches (1.5 cm) long.
+The cyathia can reach a diameter of 0.7 inches (1.8 cm) and have five green glands, each with 3 to 6 cream, often divided processes on the outer margin, covered with small protuberances.

 Hardiness